galacticglum/composer/README.md

 **Prerequisites:**
 * A functioning conda installation (We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimal installer for conda).

-### Mac OS X or Linux
-Navigate to the root directory of the project and run the ``bash scripts/install_composer.sh``.
-This will automatically create and setup the conda environment.
-After the script is complete, open a new terminal window and activate the ``composer`` environment by running ``source activate composer``.

-### Windows
+### Automated Install
+We provide an automated instalation script for Composer located in the ``scripts`` directory.
+If you are running on Mac OS X or Linux, this script is caled ``install_composer.sh``.
+If you are on Windows, it is called ``install_composer.bat``.

-Navigate to the root directory of the project and run ``scripts/install_composer.bat`` .
-This will automatically create and setup the conda environment.
-After the script is complete, open a conda prompt (i.e. a command prompt window with conda available) and activate the ``composer`` environment by running ``conda activate composer``.
-You will have to activate this environment every time you open a new command propt window that will be used to run Composer.
+From the root project directory (this is important!), run the respective script for your platform.
+After the script is complete, open a terminal window and activate the ``composer`` environment by running ``conda activate composer``.
+You will have to activate this environment every time you open a new terminal window that will be used to run Composer.

 ### Manual Install
 To manually install Composer, open a terminal window and navigate to the root project directory.